ambitbuild/ambitdocs/docs/source/ambitagent.rst

 The configuration of the agent is defined in a yaml file.

-The yamle file sections are detailed below
+The yaml file sections are detailed below

 .. code-block:: console